 Session Validity Period

-MQTT 3.1 and 3.1.1 define the Session lifecycle through clean-Session.
-When clean-Session = true, the Session lifecycle aligns with the transport layer lifecycle.
-When clean-Session = false, the Session is independent of the transport layer lifecycle.
-To avoid resource wastage, the product defines that after transport layer disconnection, the maximum Session retention period is 3 days.
+MQTT 3.1 and 3.1.1 define the session lifecycle through clean-session.
+When clean-session is set to true, the session lifecycle aligns with the transport layer lifecycle.
+When clean-session is set to false, the session lifecycle is independent of the transport layer lifecycle.
+To avoid wasting resources, a session is allowed to remain active for a maximum of 3 days after the transport layer disconnects.

-As defined by the MQTT 5.0 protocol, the following semantics are equivalent:
+According to the MQTT 5.0 protocol, the following equivalent semantics apply:

 |